How to Advertise Your Maryland Rental Property Successfully

 1. Invest in High Quality Pictures

-Listings with quality pictures tend to get far more attention than those without.
-In fact, according to one statistic, listings that include photos get as much as 95% more views than those without.
+Rental listings with quality pictures tend to get far more attention than those without.
+In fact, according to one statistic, listings for rentals that include photos get as much as 95% more views and interest than those without.

-It’s also worthwhile noting that rental prospects will spend more time looking at photos than anything else.
+It’s also worthwhile noting that rental prospects will spend more time looking at the photos in your rental listing than anything else.

-So, how do you ensure you take the best photos for your property listing?
-Here are a few tips we’ve found helpful over the years:
+So, how do you ensure you take the best photos for your rental listing to make you stand out from comparable properties?
+Here are a few tips we’ve found helpful over the years that every landlord should consider.

-• Stage your home.
-Home staging is an art designed to show off your home in its best light.
-Start off by getting rid of all clutter and making the property rent-ready.
-Focus on one room, one space, or even one zone within a room to ensure you get everything right.
+- Stage your home.
+Home staging is an art designed to show off rentals in their best light.
+Start off by getting rid of all clutter and making the rental property rent-ready.
+Focus on one room, one space, or even one area within a room to ensure you get everything right to generate maximum interest.

 Always make sure your home is spotless before scheduling any photo sessions.
 Removing cobwebs and mowing or watering the lawn can make a massive difference.

-• Focus on lighting.
-Ideally, take photos during the day to take advantage of the lighting conditions.
-If taking photos during the day isn’t possible or if you happen to be taking photos on a bleak day, make sure to maximize on your property’s lighting.
+- Focus on lighting.
+Ideally, take photos for your rent listing during the day to take advantage of the lighting conditions.
+If taking photos during the day isn’t possible or if you happen to be taking photos on a bleak day, make sure to maximize on your rental property’s lighting.
 Lighting definitely impacts the clarity and sharpness of photos.

-Once everything is ready, make sure to have a checklist of what you’ll cover.
+Once everything is ready to advertise, make sure to have a checklist of what you’ll cover.
 Incorporate all rooms in your shot list, as well as outdoor spaces and any other areas that provide excellent ambiance.

 Taking pictures or even a video of the local community never hurts.
 This may help possible renters feel comfortable with the neighborhood they may potentially move to.

-• Use a good camera.
+- Use a good camera.
 Of course, to get great results with your photos, you’ll need to have a good camera.
-That being said, this doesn’t mean you need to spend thousands of dollars on photography equipment.
+That being said, this doesn’t mean you need to spend thousands of dollars on photography equipment for your listing.

 If you have an SLR camera, that’d be great.
 A good smartphone can also get the job done, too.
-Preferably, 72 pixels should be the least resolution when you upload the photos.
+Preferably, 72 pixels should be the least resolution when you upload the photos for advertising.

 2. Write an Attractive Rental Ad Copy